tgamet42/TG-react-refresher/README.md

 # react-refresher

-Getting Started with Create React App using MongoDB and Axios in Node.JS with Express Server backend functions for Thomas Gamet's refresher coding on React and client-server architectures.
+Getting Started with Create React App using MongoDB and Axios in Node.JS with Express.

+Server backend functions are the result of Thomas Gamet's refresher coding on React and client-server architectures.

 "express": "^4.18.2" for middle HTML and CSS serving "mongodb": "^5.0.1" for the back end